 Tools and strategies commonly associated with Integrative Learning include ePortfolios, Experiential Learning, High Impact Practices, and Assessment.
 Learn more about each of these by clicking the relevant links.

-Nancy Vanden Bosch.
-Nancy discusses the Integrative Learning Sequence developed by the School of Accounting and Finance.
+Nancy Vanden Bosch discusses the Integrative Learning Sequence developed by the School of Accounting and Finance

-Shannon Hartling.
-Shannon discusses the role of the Speech Communication course in the Integrative Learning Sequence.
+Shannon Hartling discusses the role of the Speech Communication course in the Integrative Learning Sequence

-Anson Lee.
-Anson talks about his experience as a student of the Integrative Learning Sequence.
+Anson Lee talks about his experience as a student of the Integrative Learning Sequence

-Josephine McMurray.
-Josephine explains how she used concept maps to help her students integrate their learning.
+Josephine McMurray explains the use of concept maps to help her students integrate their learning

-Veronica Kitchen explains how she uses simulations in her courses to replicate real-life situations.
+Veronica Kitchen explains the use of simulations to replicate real-life situations